Grange Cemetery: Some notable burials.

 Grange Cemetery was established in 1847 by the Southern Cemetery Company Ltd. on land donated by the Dick Lauder family of the Grange Estate.
 Designed by David Bryce the architect, the site occupied an open space of more than 12 acres and was built on a rectangular pattern around central vaulted catacombs which are built into the crest of the hill.
 Bryce also designed the lodge, modified by J.G.
 Adams in 1890, and a mortuary chapel which was never built.
 The cemetery lies on Beaufort Road and has been expanded to Kilgraston Road.
 It contains about 6,250 burial plots and is still in use today.
 There is more about the history of the cemetery here.

-Following is a list of the 24 notable burials selected.
+Following is a list of the original 24 notable burials selected.
 The individual biographies, including a summary of the relationship to the other people on the headstones, can be found on the following pages.

 Click on the names below to see more.